 Calorie Counter by MyFitnessPal

-Calorie Counter by MyFitnessPal is one of the most popular diet-tracking apps available for either Apple or Android products with well over one million downloads.
+Calorie Counter and Diet Tracker by MyFitnessPal is one of the most popular diet-tracking apps available for either Apple or Android products with well over one million downloads.

 The app is more than just a calorie counting app.
 It allows you to track your diet and exercise in an easy to use format and contains over six million foods in its food database.
 If by chance you can’t find your food in the database, you can scan the product’s barcode for its nutritional facts.